MicrosoftDocs/architecture-center/docs/industries/manufacturing/compute-manufacturing-overview-content.md

 long time.
 Finite element analysis (FEA) is a numerical method used for solving many analysis problems.
 FEA requires a lot of computational power to perform large matrix calculations.
-The number of matrices involved in the solution of an FEA model explodes exponentially as we go from 2D to 3D, and as we add granularity to the FEA mesh.
+The number of matrices involved in the solution of an FEA model explodes exponentially, as we go from 2D to 3D, and as we add granularity to the FEA mesh.
 This requires computing power deployed on demand.
 It's important that the problem-solving code can be run in parallel, to take advantage of the scalability of resources.